science-of-learning-data-science/science-of-learning-data-science.github.io/README.md

 Our lab assignments will be distributed via [DataHub](https://datahub.ucsd.edu/), a service hosted by UCSD to make it easier to use [Jupyter notebooks](https://jupyter.org/) without having to install any new software on your computer.

 ### Zoom (for remote classes)
-While we will be meeting for class in person by default, it is possible that we may need to hold some classes remotely.
+While we will be meeting for class in person by defaultwhen campus COVID-19 guidelines permit, we may need to hold some classes remotely.
+Join the course Zoom room by [clicking this URL](https://ucsd.zoom.us/j/96611149421).
 When class is remote, your experience will be enhanced by being able to use a laptop/desktop equipped with a microphone/camera, and being able to log in from a quiet place where you are able to speak & hear your classmates.
 If you have any concerns about being able to participate remotely, please let the Instructor know.

 ### Website (you are already here!)
 You can always find the latest information about this class on the course website: [https://science-of-learning-data-science.github.io/](https://science-of-learning-data-science.github.io/).